alestrunda/html5-boilerplate/README.md

-# HTML Skelet
+# HTML5 Boilerplate with SASS framework

-HTML starting skelet for new web sites.
+HTML & SASS starting pack for new web sites.

 ## Using:
 * npm
 * gulp
-* Sass
+* SASS
 * ITCSS (BEM)

 See dependecies in package.json for basic assets used on web.